oreillymedia/production-resources/oriole/index.md

 ## Get a GitLab Account and Access to the Oriole Project

 GitLab makes it easy to get a Git repo and add collaborators to work together on an Oriole project.
-We'll also get you started with a template that includes a base *Dockerfile* that's appropriate for your project and invite you to join and create an account.
+We'll get you started with a template that includes a base *Dockerfile* that's appropriate for your project, and we'll invite you to create a GitLab account.
 You'll be able to use HTTPS (preferred) or SSH to clone your project into LaunchBot.

 ## Install LaunchBot